Solo (Iyaz song)

 "Solo" is a song by British Virgin Islands singer Iyaz, released by Beluga Heights Records on 8 June 2010 as the second single from his debut studio album, Replay (2010).
 It was produced by J. R. Rotem, who co-wrote the song alongside Iyaz, Jason Derulo, and August Rigo.
 It was released for digital download on 9 February 2010, became available for mainstream radio on 8 February 2010, and was released in the UK on 23 May 2010.
-The song samples Janet Jackson's 1993 single "Again"; its co-writers (Janet Jackson, Jimmy Jam & Terry Lewis) each share writing credits.
+The song samples Janet Jackson's 1993 single "Again"; its co-writers (Janet Jackson, Jimmy Jam and Terry Lewis) each share writing credits.

 Critical reception

 Leah Greenblatt of Entertainment Weekly gave a review noting that the song contains samples of Janet Jackson's song "Again".

 Robert Copsey of Digital Spy gave the song a positive review stating:

 Following up his No.1 debut 'Replay', newcomer Keidran 'Iyaz' Jones launches a second assault on the charts with 'Solo'.
 However, this time his problems go deeper than a dodgy iPod – the Caribbean crooner's been ditched by his missus for reasons completely unknown to him.
 This, we presume, is almost as annoying as trying to work out where the niggling sample on the chorus comes from.

 Of course, we didn't use Google to discover that it's actually the melody from Janet Jackson's 'Again' to which Iyaz laments: "I don't want to walk this earth if I gotta do it solo."
 J R Rotem is once again on production duties, and his trademark triple siren effect is sure to keep you awake on what is otherwise a thoroughly inoffensive – if perfectly pleasant – slice of summer reggae-pop.
 The hook may not be as infectious as 'Replay', but at the end of the day, who are we to turn down a bit of Janet?.